The 8 Best Things to Do in Bar Harbor: Gateway to Acadia

 If you’re flying to Maine to visit Acadia National Park, you’ll probably end up flying to either Portland or possibly Bangor.
 In general, flights to and especially within Maine are pretty expensive, so it might be cheaper to fly to Portland and drive from Portland to Bar Harbor.

-It’s a three-hour drive between Portland and Bar Harbor on the fastest route (I-295 and I-95); if you want to take the coastal route (US-1), this can stretch up to five hours depending on how often you stop and traffic.
+It’s a three-hour drive between Portland and Bar Harbor on the fastest route (I-295 and I-95); if you want to take the coastal route for more scenic drives (US-1), this can stretch up to five hours depending on how often you stop and traffic.

 When I visited Bar Harbor and Acadia, I flew into Portland and drove to Bar Harbor.
 It took me about 3.5 hours to get there, and 4.5 hours to get back on the coastal route.